oayres/react-ssr/README.md

 ### Example repos

-Check out the exmaple playground repository.
+Check out the example playground repository.
 It includes a basic Webpack setup with recommended babel plugins.
 More examples to follow, please raise an issue if you'd like something more urgently.

 See https://github.com/oayres/react-ssr-examples